Information

 Evidence

-Analytics shows sequential navigation is used by users across mygov.scot and gov.scot, especially on mobile devices, where it is more prominent than other forms of navigation.
+Analytics shows sequential navigation used by users across mygov.scot and gov.scot.
+It's used more on mobile devices, where it is more prominent than other forms of navigation.

 Website analytics

-To understand user behaviour, clicks on sequential navigation links can be tracked through the original page path, the click URL, the click text, and a data attribute showing the action.
+To understand user behaviour, you can track clicks on sequential navigation links through the original page path, the click URL, the click text, and a data attribute showing the action.

 Back to top